HL7/FHIRPath/spec/fluentpath.md

 The two expressions have the same outcome, but when evaluating the second, the evaluation will only produce results when used on data of type `Patient`.

 Syntactically, FluentPath defines identifiers as any sequence of characters consisting only of letters, digits, and underscores, beginning with a letter or underscore.
-Paths may use double quotes to include characters in path parts that would otherwise be interpreted as operators, e.g.:
+Paths may use double quotes to include characters in path parts that would otherwise be interpreted as keywords or operators, e.g.:

 	Message."PID-1"

+### 3.1 Collections
+Collections are fundamental to FluentPath, in that the result of every expression is a collection, even if that expression only results in a single element.
+This approach allows paths to be specified without having to care about the cardinality of any particular element, and is therefore ideally suited to graph traversal.

+Within FluentPath, a collection is:
+* Ordered - The order of items in the collection is important and is preserved through operations as much as possible.
+* Non-Unique - Duplicate elements are allowed within a collection.
+Some functions, such as `distinct()` and `union()` produce collections of unique elements, but in general, duplicate elements are allowed.
+* Indexed - Each item in a collection can be uniquely addressed by it's index, i.e. ordinal position within the collection
+* Countable - The number of items in a given collection can always be determined using the `count()` function
+* 0-based - The first item in a collection has index 0

 ### 3.1 Paths and polymorphic items
 In the underlying representation of data, nodes may be typed and represent polymorphic items.
 Paths may either ignore the type of a node, and continue along the path or may be explicit about the expected node and filter the set of nodes by type before navigating down child nodes: